overhide/pay2my.app/howto/README.md

 This may be sufficient for your project and you may want to skip this section, but on the other hand, it may not be.
 Consider <a target="_blank" href="https://overhide.io//2019/03/27/authorizations-and-exposed-source-code.html">this write-up</a> to motivate your decision.

-Note that you need to standup this back-end locally before the preview link below functions.
+Note, you need to standup a back-end discussed in this section *before* the preview link below functions.